-The Facts Are Clear
+The Facts Are Clear About Resident Acuity.

-- Residents exhibiting some form of cognitive impairment, with one in three being severely impaired.
+- Percentage of residents who have some form of cognitive impairment; one in three are severely impaired.
 90%